Over the Range vs Countertop Microwaves: Which Is Worth It?

 Budget Buys

-Are price tags swaying your decision?
-Then you should opt for a countertop microwave.
 There are so many different countertop microwaves to choose from with many features.
 With smaller microwaves starting at just $50, I’m sure you’ll be able to find something that suits your budget.

 Renting a Home

-Are you renting your home?
-Then the chances are that you are not too keen on spending an arm and a leg installing fancy appliances.
-That’s why the best microwave choice for you might be a countertop microwave.
+In such cases, I recommend getting a countertop microwave instead.
 You can choose from a variety of models that are long-lasting and that you can take with you wherever you go.

 Homeowner